 We subscribe to the Population-Health-Environment (PHE) perspective, which “is an approach to human development that integrates health and family planning with conservation efforts to seek synergistic successes for greater conservation and human welfare outcomes than single-sector approaches.”
 (Wikipedia)

-it is only a dream.
+“When we dream alone, it is only a dream.

-it is the beginning of reality.”
+When we dream with others, it is the beginning of reality.”

 The first and crucial step towards empowering women is to offer them the means to control their own fertility.

 Once families gain control of their fertility, they can concentrate on giving their children the best possible future through schooling.